equinor/res2df/docs/introduction.rst

     smry = ecl2df.summary.df(eclfiles, column_keys="F*", time_index="monthly")
     hc_contacts = ecl2df.pillars.df(eclfiles, rstdates="all")

-See the API for more documentation on each module.
+See the API for more documentation and possibilities for each module.

 Module overview
 ---------------